SPSTEPBYSTEP/Csharp-For-Beginners/README.md

 About C# For Beginners
 ===

 It’s an online video training, designed by Microsoft Certified Folks.
 The video series has been primarily designed for beginners.
 Who intend to start their career in developing applications and games with C# & .NET.
-These series of video helps you to learn in depth concepts of programming in C# with very simple and intuitive examples. *Here you get all the project files that author has used in tutorials*.
+These series of video helps you to learn in depth concepts of programming in C# with very simple and intuitive examples. `Here you can get all  project files that author has followed in tutorials`. :simple_smile:

 ---

 #About Author

 [Ali Asad](https://twitter.com/imaliasad) is Microsoft Certified Professional & Specialist in Programming in C#.
-He has trained numerous students &  professionals on subjects like C#, .NET and Application Development.
+He has trained numerous students &  professionals on subjects like C#, .NET and Application Development.  :sunglasses:

 ---